-AMERSA seeks abstract submissions of recent substance abuse research and substance abuse education innovations.
+AMERSA seeks abstract submissions of recent substance use-related research and education innovations.

-- Research – These abstracts report the results of original research and must include methods, data and analyses.
+- Research – These abstracts report on original research and must include methods, data analyses, and results.

-- Program and Curricula Evaluation – These abstracts report the results of evaluations of innovative programs and/or education curricula and must include methods, data and analyses.
+- Program and Curricula Evaluation – These abstracts report on evaluations of innovative programs and/or education curricula and must include methods, data analyses, and results.

-- Clinical Case Presentations – These abstracts describe an illustrative case that reinforces specific learning objectives for substance abuse and medical education.
+- Clinical Case Presentations – These abstracts describe an illustrative case that reinforces specific learning objectives for substance use and medical education.

 Abstract presentation formats include:

-Oral presentations are clustered into concurrent theme-based 90-minute sessions with each abstract presentation ten minutes in length followed by an additional 5 minute comment/question period.
+Oral presentations are clustered into concurrent theme-based 60-90-minute sessions with each abstract presentation ten minutes in duration followed by an additional 5 minute question/answer period.
 These will be scheduled over Thursday, Friday and Saturday.

 Poster presentations are displayed during a 90-minute evening poster reception with the attendant author(s) available to discuss and present the poster.
 These will be scheduled Thursday evening.

-Abstracts awards are presented to the three best abstracts.
+Abstracts awards are presented to the three best abstracts(2 in Research category, 1 in Program/Curricula Evaluation category) as selected by the Abstract Award Committee.
 To receive an award, authors must give an oral presentation at a special plenary session on Saturday morning.

 Note that some program or curriculum innovations may best be presented as a workshop, not abstract, in order to capitalize on time for detailed discussion or skills development.
 See the CALL FOR SKILL-BASED WORKSHOPS section.